 Favourites: Insecure, Nenda Lote, Rhumba Japani

-> After an electrifying opening performance at Kilifi New Year 2020, The Kaya Collective translated their explosive energy in the studio.
+After an electrifying opening performance at Kilifi New Year 2020, The Kaya Collective transferred their explosive energy into the studio.
 Their eponymous debut album is a mchuzi mix of punk rock, benga, jazz, reggae, and everything in between.
 It’s like hearing the Kenyan-British band live for the first time.

-> Favourites: Nairobeat, Tell Me, The Beast Was Slain
+Favourites: Nairobeat, Tell Me, The Beast Was Slain

-> You will be lured in by her honey voice, Swahili lyricism, and wild experimentation with all kinds of sounds that will surely changanya you.
+You will be lured in by her honey vocals, Swahili lyricism, and wild experimentation with all kinds of sounds that will surely changanya you.

-> Favourites: Mwana wa Gorofa, Cry me a river, Gari ya moshi
+Favourites: Mwana wa Gorofa, Cry me a river, Gari ya moshi

 What a blessing we got from Bensoul while we were dealing with constricting curfews and being locked down at home.
 Qwarantunes was made during the quarantine season and it includes everything we love about Papa Soul: soulful ballads, 420 anthems, and naughty references from the big Dzaddy of the year.

 After a whole year of releasing one song a month in his OSAM challenge, Tetu Shani finally released his debut EP in 2020.

 JBWFDMWB is the epitome of Kenyan alternative rock that might remind you of those X FM days – with a touch of AfroLatin.
 It was recorded at Fadhilee Itulya’s Nairobi penthouse, where the Omutibo King also recorded his second album Shindu Shi.